 Program for Access to Student Services (PASS)

-Program for Access to Student Services (PASS) offers students a support system for succeeding in college.
+Pacific Access to Student Services (PASS) Program offers students a support system for succeeding in college.
 We help students develop an action plan designed from an individual assessment of their needs.
 Transitioning from high school to college can be challenging for many students.
 Even transitioning from lower to upper division classes or switching majors can be a difficult challenge, and PASS can help students to adjust to these challenges by helping one gain skills that will help them succeed well beyond their time at Pacific.
 Peer mentoring with a Student Advisor, academic success workshops, regular contact with key faculty/staff, and referrals to University services may be included in the self-designed plan.

 Pacific students participate in PASS in one of two ways:

-- Scheduling ongoing one on one academic support meetings with a SASS staff member
+- Scheduling ongoing one on one academic support meetings with a Student Academic Support Services (SASS) staff member

 - Enrolling in SERV 12 (Academic Skills for Success), a one-unit student skill-building course that provides personalized academic support.
 At the start of each semester through reflective writing, students identify their own personal and academic goals and identify academic areas where they would like help.
 Topics identified by the students are added to the course content and discussed in the class for that particular semester.
 Throughout the semester, each student meets one-on-one with the course instructor and/or their student advisor for supplemental, individualized advising, as well as to evaluate progress in reaching individual established academic and personal goals.